MR-Addict/SmartLED/README.md

 |Button4|Next Mode|

 ### 4.3 Control With UI:
-In order to more easily control LED Matrix and use *WIFI* , I designed a UI to control Matrix written in porceesing language which in `Processing` folder.
+In order to more easily control LED Matrix and use `WIFI` , I designed a UI to control Matrix written in porceesing language which in `Processing` folder.

-Using this Panel We can also activate *Snake Game* and *Draw Mode* that buttons are not easily do.
+With UI , We can also activate `Snake Game` and `Draw Mode` that buttons are not easily to do.

-Before you run processing code , you should make sure that you connect ESP32 Network which is `LED Matrix` and tht password is `123456789` by default.
+Before you run processing code , make sure that you have connectted ESP32's Network which is `LED Matrix` and the password is `123456789` by default.

 ![Processing Panel](Images/Processing%20Panel.jpg)